 The Youth Orchestra's international tours, held every three or four years, serve to broaden the cultural and musical experience of the young performers.
 Five years after its founding, the Orchestra embarked on its first European tour where it was awarded the City of Vienna prize, the world's highest honor for youth orchestras, at the International Youth and Music Festival.
 Highly successful concert tours followed, to Asia in 1989 and to Europe in 1992, 1995, and 1998, 2001 and 2004.
-The SFSYO's 2008 European tour included debuts at the Berlin Philharmonie, the Munich Philharmonie, and Prague's opulent Smetana Hall.
-In June 2012, Donato Cabrera led the SFSYO on its eighth European tour.
-For its series of six performances including appearances at the Berlin Philharmonie, Munich Philharmonie, the International Festival d'Echternach in Luxembourg, the Rheingau Festival Wiesbaden, Regensburg and Salzburg-the SFSYO won a 2011-12 ASCAP Award for Adventurous Programming of American music on foreign tours.
+The SFSYO's 2008 European tour included debuts at the Berlin Philharmonie, the Munich Philharmonie, and Prague's Smetana Hall.
+In June 2012,

+Donato Cabrera led the SFSYO on its eighth European tour.
+For its series of six performances-including appearances at the Berlin Philharmonie, Munich Philharmonie, the International Festival d'Echternach in Luxembourg, the Rheingau Festival Wiesbaden, Regensburg and Salzburg-the SFSYO won a 2011-12 ASCAP Award for Adventurous Programming of American music on foreign tours.
+A recording of the Orchestra's acclaimed performance of Mahler's Symphony No. 1 at the Berlin Philharmonie is now available on SFS Media.